forgojs/forgo/README.md

       // You can declare any DOM event handlers you need inside the render()
       // method.
       const onclick = (_event: Event) => {
+        // Forgo doesn't know or care how you manage your state.
+This frees you
+        // to use any library or code pattern that suits your situation, not
-        clickCounter += 1;
+        // only tools designed to integrate with the framework. clickCounter += 1;
         // When you're ready to rerender, just call component.update().
 Manual
         // updates mean the framework only does what you tell it to, putting you